neuresthetics/isomorphic_data_demonstration/README.md

 ## Contributing

 Contributions are welcome for:
-- New isomorphic categories (follow existing schema)
 - Domain-specific mappings
 - EthicsII applications

-Submit pull requests to the repository.
+- New isomorphic categories: Submit pull requests to the repository.
 All additions must preserve invariance, bounded recursion, and convergence to the integrated conscience attractor.

 ## License